-The postal clerks took him in, fed him, and provided the dog with a warm place to sleep.
-Owney, as they called him, felt right at home and decided it was his job to follow the mail wagons from the post office to the rail station and back again.
+As the weather got better, Owney decided it was his job to follow the mail wagons from the post office to the rail station and back again.

-One day he slipped on to a rail car, and several days later he caught another train back to Albany.
-Owney began to travel regularly, probably encouraged by some humans, but he always returned to the home office.
-The clerks in Albany were fond of him and were worried about losing him, so they gave him a collar with the inscription, “Owney, Albany P.O., N.Y.”
+One day, Owney slipped on to a rail car, and several days later he caught another train back to Albany.
+The dog was probably encouraged by some humans, but he clearly liked it and began to travel regularly.
+He always returned to the home office.
+The clerks in Albany worried about losing him, so they gave him a collar with the inscription, “Owney, Albany P.O., N.Y.”

 “Since he was here, Owney has taken in the World’s Fair and a part of the widespread labor troubles…[traveling] to Seattle, Washington, Kansas City, Mo.; Memphis, Fort Worth, Taylor, Texas; Waco, San Antonio and Houston.”